-Figure 11: Northwest Trend in Imported Commodity Prices Compared to Exchange Rate and vegetable oil (15%), which together comprise 50% of the minimum food basket cost.
-Conversely, the relative decrease of cereal prices in the markets of Northeast (about 10%) is reflected in a larger short-term CPI decline.
+Figure 11: Northwest Trend in Imported Commodity Prices Compared to Exchange Rate comprise 50-60% of the cost of the MEB.
+Other food items that exhibited increases in price in the same region include sugar (21%) and vegetable oil (15%).
+Conversely, the relative decrease of cereal prices in the markets of northeast (about 10%) is reflected in a larger short-term CPI decline.
 Compared to the same period last year, the CPI declined by 5-58% in all areas, indicating a reduced inflationary impact.
-However, since the base period of March '07, the increase in the CPI for the MEB is equivalent to 73 - 140% in all Somali Shilling areas and 9% in Somaliland Shilling areas.
+However, since the base period of March '07, the increase in the CPI of the CMB is equivalent to 73 - 140% in all Somali Shilling areas and 9% in Somaliland Shilling areas.

-Figure 12: Comparison of Rice Prices: International (Bangkok FOB), Mogadishu and Bossasso
+Figure 12: Comparison of Rice Prices: International (Bangkok FOB) and Mogadishu and Bossasso